 Please view the main page for the latest information on visiting our trails.

 We have just over 3 miles of trails into the forested canyon.
-Choose from the easy Canyon Floor Trail or the more strenuous West Loop Trail which connects to a brand new, yet-to-be-named trail (signs will direct you to this trail).
+Choose from the easy Canyon Floor Trail or the more strenuous West Loop Trail which connects to a brand new Dogwood Trail (signs will direct you to this trail).
 Please note that trails are subject to closure.
 Please call in advance for trail status if it has recently rained.

 Canyon Floor Trail